 Characters are important elements to a story.
-What the characters think, say, and do can help the reader get a deeper understanding of the novel and the theme the author is presenting in the story.
+What the characters think, say, and do can shape the reader's understanding of the novel and the theme the author is presenting in the story.

 There are several types of characters within a story, each playing an important role in drawing the reader into the imaginary world the author has created.